helium/gateway-rs/README.md

         target/<target>/release/helium_gateway
         ```

-    2. Build an application `pkg` package using one of the target system profile names
+    2. Build an application package using one of the target system profile names
         ```shell
         cargo make --profile <platform> pkg
         ```